sabio-engineering/cookbook-dvelp/professional-services/roles/head-of-engineering.md

 ### Customers

-Interfacing directly with customers in order to provide support on whatever matters required, if their queries cannot be solved by the engineers currently assigned to the project.
+Interfacing directly with customers in order to provide support on whatever matters required, if their queries cannot be solved by the delivery team currently assigned to the project.

 ## Reporting